-STEP 1-As shown in the illustration, pull your fully loaded and hitched-up trailer onto the scale; stop when only the trailer axle(s) is on the scale. this will give you the Gross Axle Weight (GAW).
+STEP 1-As shown in the illustration, pull your fully loaded and hitched-up trailer onto the scale; stop when only the trailer axles are on the scale.
+This will give you the Gross Axle Weight (GAW).
 The GAW must not exceed the Gross Axle Weight Rating (GAWR) of your unit.
 If it does, shift/remove cargo to achieve proper tolerance.